ElisaMesserklinger/kicad-mcp/docs/footprint_symbol_generation_guide.md

 - A prompt can be used to provide instructions for generating the file, but saving the file and adding it to the library are handled by dedicated tools in `C:\Git\kicad-mcp\kicad_mcp\tools\create_foodprint_symbol_tools.py`

-## TODO: A lot of Paths are hardcoded so change before using
+## TODO: Before using the code, search for all `#Edit` comments and update the paths below them to match your own environment.